The US Postal Service Issued A Guide On Mailing CBD & Hemp Products.

-Earlier this year, the United States Postal Service quietly released a letter which cites the 2014 and 2018 Farm Bills.
+Earlier this year, the United States Postal Service quietly released a letter that cites the 2014 and 2018 Farm Bills.
 The Farm Bill federally permits cannabis products made from hemp that contains less than 0.3 percent THC.
 USPS announced that hemp products are the only cannabis products allowed to be shipped in the United States, clarifying that hemp is federally legal.

-The Difference Between Hemp And Marijuana
+The Difference Between Industrial Hemp And Cannabis

 When shipping hemp products, mailers must fill out a form confirming they are sending hemp and only hemp.
 According to the memo from USPS, anyone who wants to mail hemp products must provide the following documents:

 - “A signed self-certification statement, subject to the False Statements Act.
 Statements must be printed on the mailer’s own letterhead, must be signed by the mailer, and must include the text “I certify that all information furnished in this letter and supporting documents are accurate, truthful, and complete.
 I understand that anyone who furnishes false or misleading information or omits information relating to this certification may be subject to criminal and/or civil penalties, including fines or imprisonment.”

 - The industrial hemp producer possesses a license issued by the Department of Agriculture, for the state where the post office/acceptance unit is located, which includes documentation identifying the producer by name and showing the mailer is authorized by the registered producer to market products manufactured by that producer.

 - The industrial hemp, or products produced from industrial hemp, contains a delta-9 THC concentration of not more than 0.3% on a dry weight basis.”